Instance-dependent Noisy-label Learning with Graphical Model Based Noise-rate Estimation: Method

+where \(\lambda\) is a hyper-parameter and \(L\) is defined in \cref{eq:loss_SOTA}.
 The training procedure is summarised in \cref{algorithm:Proposed_Algo} and visualised in \cref{fig:methodology}.
-In the implementation, we integrate the proposed method into existing models, such as DivideMix~\citep{li2020dividemix} or FINE~\citep{kim2021fine}.
+In the implementation, we integrate the proposed method into existing models, such as DivideMix~\cite{li2020dividemix} or FINE~\cite{kim2021fine}.
 Note that the clean-label classifier \(f_{\theta_{y}}(.)\) is also the clean classifier of the base model.